aseichter2007/ClipboardConqueror/readme.md

   >Info for model selection.
 Preferred format chatML, but you can change the instructions in the settings.

-  Model sizes:
+  Model sizes(unquantized):
+  ---
  - 3B needs at least 4GB RAM total ram + vram (gfx card must support cuda or the amd one so super old stuff isn't that useful)
  - 7B needs at least 8GB RAM
  - 13B needs at least 16GB RAM
  - 30B needs at least 32GB RAM
  - 65B needs at least 64GB RAM

   And they all need some space for the context.
 GPU offloading puts the layers of the model into the memory of your graphics card.
 Fitting the whole model into VRAM makes things way faster.

   For reference, at 2048 context in Q4_0*, a 6GB Nvidia RTX 2060 can comfortably offload:
   - 32 layers with LLAMA 7B
   - 18 layers with LLAMA 13B
   - 8 layers with LLAMA 30B

-  >OpenHermes 2.5 is 35 layers. with a Q_3 you should be able to just fit it all with at least 2k context in 6gb of VRAM I think(untested).
  You can load the model in memory, see how much your final model memory cost is in the console, and get a rough estimate of the size of each layer by dividing the size in memory by the number of layers.
 Remember to leave room for the context, which can get big fast.
 At 8k context I think use over 5gb of memory with the Q8, just for the context alone.

 >*Model bit depth is trade between output quality and output speed.
-Generally, larger models are smarter and can follow more complex instructions.
+Generally, larger parameter number models are smarter and can follow more complex instructions.
 KoboldCPP uses GGUF format, which are quantized from 16 bit to between 2 bit and 8 bit depending on model.
-(I like 8 bit if it fits in vram with room for 8k context.) lower bits require less ram, but there is a drop in reasoning and writing quality, though even the q2 was following instructions well.
+(I like 8 bit if it fits in vram with room for 8k context.) lower bits require less ram, but there is a drop in reasoning and writing quality, though even the Q2 was following instructions well.

-I get all mine from huggingface/thebloke.
-Not all models support chatML format, and more wont perform optimally without their expected format.
-To change things around look toward the bottom of setup.js and delete 0instructions.json, I packaged the settings there to enable comments, if there are .json comments, someone should tell me.
+Not all models support chatML format, and most wont perform optimally without their expected format.

+Large Language Models:
+---

+LLMs are powerful tools but it's important to understand how they work.
+The input text is vectorized and put through matrix transformations and a big complex vector is built, and then each word is added to that vector as it is chosen in turn one at a time, with some randomity to get better speech flavor, until the next probable token is a stop token or max length is exceeded.

+In an LLM every word is a cloud of numbers that represent how that token relates to every other and some phrase structures or collections of tokens.
+By turning words into numbers, we can then beat them with math and determine which tokens probably are appropriate to go next.

+It doesn't really reason, it doesn't really think, it amplifies patterns and guesses using probabilities and random, each next word chosen with such accuracy and literate complexity that kind of functionally it simulates having thought.
+An important note: LLMs return a list of probable tokens and their probability, and after the LLM has done the math, one word is selected by user set rules from the returned set.

+LLM models don't make the choice, sampling happens after and then the machine is asked for the next tokens to choose from, ev-ery -to-ke-n - however the words are sliced.

+It's weird, but they have no state, it's data-crunch-out every word in turn, no real consideration.

+Use them effectively within their limits to succeed in 2024.

+You can go find the right data and paste the text at an LLM and it can use that data, but no LLM should be trusted implicitly, just as a first resort, right here aboard the Clipboard Conqueror.

 Quantization:
 -----